Chicken salad: Description

 In Canada and the United States, "chicken salad" refers to either any salad with chicken, or a specific mixed salad consisting primarily of chopped chicken meat and a binder, such as mayonnaise, salad dressing or cream cheese.
 Like tuna salad and egg salad, it may be served on top of lettuce, tomato, avocado, or some combination of these.
 It may also be used for sandwiches.
 Typically it is made with leftover cooked or canned chicken.
 It may also be a garden salad with fried, grilled, or roasted chicken (usually cut up or diced) on top.

 In Europe and Asia, the salad may be complemented by any number of dressings, or no dressing at all, and the salad constituents can vary from traditional leaves and vegetables, to pastas, couscous, noodles or rice.

-An early 19th century English recipe for chicken salad can be found in the Mrs Beeton book of household management.
+An early 19th-century English recipe for chicken salad appears in Mrs Beeton's Book of Household Management.
 This is a dish of cold roast chicken placed on lettuce and drizzled with a salad dressing made from mixed mustard, sugar, salad oil, milk, vinegar, cayenne and salt.
-It is garnished with hard boiled eggs, cucumber slices and boiled sliced beetroot.
+It is garnished with hard-boiled eggs, cucumber slices and boiled sliced beetroot.

 Early American chicken salad recipes can be found in 19th-century Southern cookbooks, including Sarah Rutledge's The Carolina Housewife: Or, House and Home (1847) and Abby Fisher's What Mrs. Fisher Knows About Old Southern Cooking (1881).
 Rutledge details a recipe for "A Salad To Be Eaten With Cold Meat Or Fowl" that explains how to make a mayonnaise from scratch, before adding it to cold meats (chicken and seafood).

 A SALAD TO BE EATEN WITH COLD MEAT OR FOWL.